hashicorp/terraform-plugin-framework/README.md

 ## Terraform CLI Compatibility

-Plugins built with this framework are only compatible with Terraform versions above v1.0.3.
+Providers built with this framework are compatible with Terraform version v0.12 and above.

 ## Go Compatibility